 - Processing under legitimate interest this must be balanced against the rights and freedoms of the data subject, and when using this ground, businesses must internally record why their legitimate interests are not overridden by the interests or fundamental rights of the data subjects.
-In addition, businesses must also publicly specify what their own legitimate interests are. - Processing under consent the GDPR clarifies that "affirmative consent" is required i.e., a statement or clear affirmative action for consent to be valid.
+In addition, businesses must also publicly specify what their own legitimate interests are. - Processing under consent the GDPR clarifies that "affirmative consent" is required - i.e., a statement or clear affirmative action - for consent to be valid.
 This means silence, pre-ticked boxes, or inactivity can no longer be construed as consent.
 A data subject actively ticking a box or signing a document would be sufficient as long as the relevant information is "clearly distinguishable" from other matters in the documentation.
 In short, approval can no longer be "hidden" in the middle of lengthy contracts as is so often seen online in particular.

-Whatever ground of processing a business relies on will now need to be communicated clearly through its "fair processing notice".
-This document details the information the GDPR stipulates must be provided to data subjects.
+Whatever ground of processing a business relies on will now need to be communicated clearly through its "fair the GDPR stipulates must be provided to data subjects.
 This is also sometimes known as a Privacy Notice or Privacy Policy.

 When drafting this, it might be tempting to take a 'belt and braces approach' and try to include as many grounds as possible in your fair processing notice.
-Whilst it's advisable to include all that genuinely apply, organisations should avoid claiming both legitimate interest and consent.
+Whilst it's advisable to include all that genuinely apply, organisations should